Diet For Intestinal Flora Health

 - Guacamole emphasizing onions and garlic (up until you're in the replenish phase)

-- Lots of fresh home-made vegetable juices, especially celery, cucumber and kale
+- Lots of fresh home-made vegetable juices, especially celery, cabbage, and kale

-- Large daily salads using cold-pressed refrigerated oils (no olive oil unless its ice-pressed and refrigerated)
+- Large daily salads using cold-pressed refrigerated oils (flax oil or hemp oil usually)

 - Coconut water from young coconuts